BrandonLangridge/Caught-Short-App/docs/implementation.md

 <img src="../pictures/postcode.png">

-Aternatively the user may provide location data for the map.
+Aternatively the user may provide location data for the map by clicking the Use My Geolocation button and if necessary allowing access via a browser prompt.

 <img src="../pictures/locationrequest.png">
 <img src="../pictures/geofound.png">